Learn how to plot different types of graphs using the ggplot2 package.

 Rug-plot is a simple way to visualize the distribution of data along the axis lines.
 It is often used in conjunction with other graphical representations.

-penguins_gentoo <- penguins %>% filter(species == "Gentoo")
+to plot a rug-plot.<- penguins %>% filter(species == "Gentoo")

 ggplot(data = penguins_gentoo, aes(x = body_mass_g, y = flipper_length_mm)) +